All borrowers must present their library card or valid ID when borrowing physical materials. The fee charged for replacement cards is $1.00.

 - Highland Park Employees: Those who work in Highland Park must show proof of employment (such as a paystub or dated letter from employer on letterhead, showing an HP address) along with proof of current residency, and are entitled to the same privileges as residents.
 Privileges must be renewed each year.

 - Temporary and Institutional Accounts: Permitted at the discretion of the Library Director

 - Property Owners: Those who own property but do not reside in Highland Park must show proof of ownership (such as a deed or tax record) for full resident privileges.

-Non-residents not covered by the above categories may purchase a Highland Park library card (Non-Resident) with full rights and privileges for $75 per year.
+- Paid Accounts: Non-residents not covered by the above categories may purchase a Highland Park library card with the same privileges as residents for an annual fee of $75.00.

 - Library Staff: Highland Park Library staff are entitled to the same privileges as residents, and are excluded from fees associated with borrowing materials (other than being responsible for any fees from lost/damaged materials)

 Approved by HPPL Board of Trustees June 22, 2020